 Warning: Last items in stock!

-Sunspot is a compact african marigold, ideal for bedding work and in containers.
+Sunspot is a compact african marigold, ideal for bedding work and in containers, popular in Britain.
 Sunspot mix is an open pollinated variety which performs as well as a hybrid one.
 The bright yellow and orange colours brighten up any bedding theme.
 20-30 cm in height.
 Check out the growing guide below to grow marigolds successfully in your garden or allotment.

 The African marigold is a popular flower to grow as companion plant.
 African marigold (Tagetes erecta) makes a perfect backdrop for flower gardens, with a variety of plants.